Skip to content

 What combination skin really is

-Sebaceous glands aren't evenly distributed across the face.
-There are more of them per square centimetre in the central T-zone (forehead, nose, chin) than on the cheeks.
-For some people that distribution is mild and the whole face behaves similarly.
+Sebum does not behave evenly across the face.
+The central T-zone (forehead, nose, chin) is usually a higher sebum area than the cheeks, and a 2014 study found higher androgen-receptor expression in T-zone sebaceous glands than in the lower-sebum cheek zone.
+For some people that difference is mild and the whole face behaves similarly.
 For others, it's pronounced enough that the T-zone is genuinely oily while the cheeks are normal or dry.
-That's combination skin.
+That's combination skin, and the guide to skin that feels oily and dry at the same time explains the oil-versus-water difference in more detail.

 It's not a disorder.
 It's a normal anatomy that happens to map awkwardly onto how skincare is sold.
 Most product lines force a choice ("for oily" vs "for dry") that doesn't match your reality.